pb-go/pb-go/docs/api-schema.md

 GET /<SHORTID>?f=<FORMAT>&p=<PASSWD> HTTP/1.1
 ```

-If `f` is raw, you will not get syntax-highlighted output.
+If `f` is `raw`, you will not get syntax-highlighted output.
+Other values are invalid.

 The code syntax highlighting is done in client side using Google Prettify.js ,

+Prettify.js will automatically detect the programming language of the snippet.
+(Yes, same version as SOF!)

 Response Code: